YikSanChan/site/pages/posts/data-quality.md

 Dataset problems include regions of model underperformance, robustness across sub-populations, similar and dissimilar examples, noisy data and labels.
 What we can do to eliminate these problems?

 - Segregate noisy data from good data through looking at confidence margin and confidence correlation to the uncertainty of the model across different features.
 This helps to identify regions of model underperformance and figure out what data to augment to our dataset.
+See [this paper](https://arxiv.org/pdf/1911.00068.pdf).
 - Inspect joint distribution between noisy and clean labels, along with observing fractions of samples that are misclassified.
 This can help detect errors in ground truth labels.
 - Leverage SHAP value.